tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 optimizations:

-> a YANG container that holds the optimization objectives that path computation will use to select a path.
+> A YANG container that holds the optimization objectives that path computation will use to select a path.

 named-path-constraint: